eriklindernoren/PyTorch-GAN/README.md

 <p align="center"><img src="assets/logo.png" width="480"\></p>

 **This repository has gone stale as I unfortunately do not have the time to maintain it anymore.
-If you would like to continue the development of it as a collaborator send me an email - eriklindernoren@gmail.com.**
+If you would like to continue the development of it as a collaborator send me an email at eriklindernoren@gmail.com.**

 ## PyTorch-GAN
 Collection of PyTorch implementations of Generative Adversarial Network varieties presented in research papers.
 Model architectures will not always mirror the ones proposed in the papers, but I have chosen to focus on getting the core ideas covered instead of getting every layer configuration right.
 Contributions and suggestions of GANs to implement are very welcomed.